kolypto/py-smsframework-vianett/README.rst

 -  ``use_prefix: bool``: Do you use prefixes for incoming messages?

-   Stupidly, Vianett splits all incoming messages by space, and the first part goes to 'Prefix'.
+   Stupidly, Vianett splits all incoming messages by space, and the first part goes to ‘Prefix’.
 If you do not use prefixes, this can be very annoying!
-Set ``False``: then, the whole message contents goes to 'body'.
+Set ``False``: then, the whole message contents goes to ‘body’.

 Sending Parameters
 ==================